raspberrypilearning/sound-machine/en/step_3.md

 --- task ---

-**Define:** a function for your first sound.
+**Define** a function for your first sound.
 Think of sensible names for your sounds.
 For example, a function that will play an annoying sound could be called `annoying_sound`.

 --- code ---
 ---